Addiction Treatment Center for Teens

 Bricolage Behavioral Health is Here for the Teens of Flower Mound

 Our staff at Bricolage Behavioral Health understand how heartbreaking it can be to watch your child suffer in any way.
 We’re here to help you and your family get your child’s life back on track by assigning an experienced and caring psychiatrist that will focus on mental health and substance abuse.

-Located on Long Prairie Road, near Firewheel Drive and the Montessori Rainbow School, and close to one of Flower Mound’s large residential areas, we are convenient to reach out to.
+Located on Long Prairie Road, near Firewheel Drive and the Montessori Rainbow School, and close to one of Flower Mound’s broad residential areas, we are convenient to reach out to.

 Seek professional help for your teen before it spirals out of control.
-Bricolage will make sure your child is in the right hands.
+Bricolage will make sure your child is in the right hand.